dougEfresh/fireblocks-sdk-rs/docs/WhitelistedExternalWalletsApi.md

 ## get_external_wallet_asset

-> models::ExternalWalletAssetDetail get_external_wallet_asset(wallet_id, asset_id)
+> models::ExternalWalletAsset get_external_wallet_asset(wallet_id, asset_id)
 Get an asset from an external wallet

 Returns an external wallet by wallet ID and asset ID.
-External Wallet is a whitelisted address of a wallet that belongs to your users/counterparties.  - You cannot see the balance of the external wallet. - You cannot initiate transactions from an external wallet as the source via Fireblocks.
+External Wallet is a whitelisted address of a wallet that belongs to your users/counterparties.  - You cannot see the balance of the external wallet. - You cannot initiate transactions from an external wallet as the source via Fireblocks. </br>Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor,   Viewer.

 ### Parameters